ResearchObject/ro-crate/docs/index.md

 A [Research Object](http://researchobject.org/) (_RO_) provide a machine-readable mechanism to communicate the diverse set of digital and real-world resources that contribute to an item of research.
 The aim of an RO is to replace traditional academic publication as a PDF with a couple of supplementary materials; to instead provide a structured archive of all the items that contributed to the research outcome, including their identifiers, provenance, relations and annotations.

 This is of particular importance as all domains of research and science are increasingly relying in computational analysis, yet we are facing a [reproducibility crisis](https://doi.org/10.1038/533452a) because key components are not sufficiently tracked, archived or reported.

+This project define **Research Object Crate** (or _RO-Crate_ for short), an emerging lightweight approach to package research data with their structured metadata, based on [schema.org](https://schema.org/) annotations in a formalized [JSON-LD](http://json-ld.org/) format that can be used independent of infrastructure to encourage FAIR sharing of reproducible datasets and analytical methods.

 Examples of items that should be included in a Research Object: